-Ozone (O_3) is most commonly known as the "ozone layer" in the upper atmosphere (stratosphere) which shields the Earth against harmful radiation from the sun, particularly ultraviolet B radiation.
+Ozone $(O_3)$ is most commonly known as the "ozone layer" in the upper atmosphere (stratosphere) which shields the Earth against harmful radiation from the sun, particularly ultraviolet B radiation.
 However, ozone is considered a pollutant at ground level as it is involved with photochemical production of many secondary air pollutants (such as smog).
 Ozone is described as "Good up high; Bad nearby".

 Ozone is a bluish colored gas that has a distinctive sharp odour at higher concentrations, such as that generated from lightning storms or near photocopiers indoors.
 At normal outdoor concentrations, ozone tends to be odourless.
-At higher concentrations, ozone can reduce lung function, aggravate existing respiratory illness, and irritate eyes, nose and throats.
+At higher concentrations, ozone can reduce lung function, aggravate existing respiratory illness, and irritate eyes, nose, and throats.

 Ozone is a reactive gas.
 It tends to react rapidly in the presence of oxides of nitrogen.
 In Alberta, ozone concentrations are generally lower in urban areas.
 The trend is likely due to scavenging of ozone by nitric oxide emitted by traffic emissions and residential/commercial heating.
 Ozone concentration is typically highest between late spring and summer.
 Research in the Edmonton Capital Region found that high concentrations of ozone could be associated with contributions from the upper air ozone and photochemical reaction of biogenic emissions.
 More research is underway to investigate ozone formation mechanisms.
 The Alberta Ambient Air Quality Objective for ozone is 82 ppb for the daily maximum concentration averaged over a one-hour period.

-The Crescent Heights, Medicine Hat Airport and Medicine Hat Trap Club stations were greater than 90% operational for 2018.
-There were twenty exceedances of the 1-hour AAAQO recorded at the Medicine Hat Airport Station.
-The annual average concentration at the stations was 30 ppb, 30 ppb (Jan-July), (Oct-Dec) respectively.
-20 ppb The maximum 1-hour average concentration of 81 ppb at the Crescent Heights station was detected in May.
-The maximum 1-hour average concentration of 97 ppb at the Medicine Hat Airport station was detected in historical annual average Julv.
-The concentrations for the past 12 years are summarized in the table below.
+The Crescent Heights, Medicine Hat Airport and Medicine Hat Trap Club stations were greater than 90% operational for 2019.
+There were no exceedances of the 1-hour AAAQO recorded at either station.
+The annual average concentration at the stations was 30 ppb, and 26 ppb respectively.
+The maximum 1-hour average concentration of 76 ppb at the Crescent Heights station was detected in May.
+The maximum 1hour average concentration of 71 ppb at the Medicine Hat Airport station was detected in Julv.
+The historical annual average concentrations for the past 12 years are summarized in the table below.
 There is no apparent yearly trend at the Crescent Heights station.

-Figure 5 compares 2018 annual average concentrations of O_3 for the AMS located in Alberta.
+Figure 5 compares 2019 annual average concentrations of $O_3$ for the AMS located in Alberta.
 The concentrations at the Crescent Heights and Medicine Hat Airport stations tend to be lower than at rural monitoring stations, and higher than the large cities, such as Edmonton and Calgary.
 The spatial trend indicates ozone scavenging is likely an important ozone chemistry mechanism in Alberta.

-Monitoring Station Annual Average Concentration - Ozone (O 3 , ppb) Monitoring Station 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008 2007 Crescent Heights 30 32 27 27 28 28 29 30 26 29 25 28 Medicine Hat Airport 30 ^a 29 21 ^b - - - - - - - - - Medicine Hat Trap Club 20 ^c - - - - - - - - - - -
+Monitoring Station Annual Average Concentration - Ozone (O 3 , ppb) Monitoring Station 2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008 Crescent Heights 30 30 32 27 27 28 28 29 30 26 29 25 Medicine Hat Trap Club 26 20 - - - - - - - - - -